-These 10 simple steps show the best way to grow grass helping you to create that perfect lawn:
+These 10 simple steps show the best way to grow grass from seed, helping you to create that perfect lawn:

 Step 1 - Clear the area

 Prepare the soil for grass seed by clearing the area and removing any large stones, weeds and other debris.

 It's easier to fix soil problems before your new lawn is in place.
 For clay soils, mix in sharp sand to aid drainage and composition.
 Cultivate the soil to a depth of 15cm (6") to aerate the soil and break up compaction.
 This creates better drainage and aids nutrient distribution.
 Remove any further debris which is unearthed.

 Step 3 - Create a level seed bed